sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     ENV PATH=/opt:$PATH

-    # note that if you want to be able to combine the two
-    # both ENTRYPOINT and CMD need to written in the exec form
+    # Note that if you want to be able to combine the two both ENTRYPOINT and CMD need to written in the exec form
     ENTRYPOINT ["test_deseq2.R"]

-    # default option (if positional arguments are not specified)
+    # Default option (if positional arguments are not specified)
     CMD ["--rows", "100"]
     ```